 How do you dry a hydration bladder?

 It is imperative to have your bladder dry.
 This ensures top-notch hygiene, as it is the water reservoir.
 A wet or moist water reservoir is a perfect breeding ground for mildew and mold.
-Moreover, it yields gross taste and bad smell.
+Moreover, it yields a gross taste and a bad smell.

-Always, you can evade such health risks by ensuring that it dry after use.
+Always, you can evade such health risks by ensuring that it dries after use.
 Sadly most people do not know how to dry a hydration bladder.
 Let help you unravel this through the steps below:

 Steps for drying your hydration bladder:

 - After your run or hiking trip, drain out all the water from the reservoir.
 Squeeze water from the water bladder ensuring that it is above the mouthpiece.
 This will also get rid of any water in the hose.